Skip to product information

 If you see this kind of scratches on the magnet, it doesn't mean that it was damaged or used!
 It means, the magnet had imperfections and after taking a mesh, we helped you sanding it to make it flatter.

-If your voltage is 220v, then isolate and do not connect the wire for 110v, otherwise it may cause issues with the heater and relay.
+If your voltage is 230v, then isolate and do not connect the wire for 115v, otherwise it may cause issues with the heater and relay.

 • Build plate alignment

 The graphite bed is thicker than the stock bed.
 For easier build plate alignment, we suggest printing the risers.
-You can download them on Makerworld CrealityCloud or Printables .
+You can download them on Makerworld CrealityCloud or a remixed version on Printables (easier to print and attach).

 Installation Instructions: